Static ARP is not applied at boot time

 it could just be cosmetic but at least the dhcp lease and arp tables r supposed to function back to normal after dhcp settings r saved rather than rebooting it just to see proper functionality of those 2 tables.

 im reporting using nanobsd on alix and having static arp enabled or disabled, it doesn't refresh both ways and has been happenning since 1.2.3

-#4 Updated by Bipin Chandra almost 9 years ago
+#4 Updated by Bipin Chandra about 9 years ago

 yes i want only static entries to talk to the firewall although the clients still get a DHCP lease from the DHCP server, but they r not able to surf the internet etc.